How to Do Payroll in Canada: Ultimate Guide

 You’ll want to create a structured process to follow so that you don’t miss any vital payroll steps.
 Consider the following:

 - Pay schedule: How frequently will you pay employees?
-You cannot pay monthly.
-Your only options are weekly, every other week, or twice per month.
+You can pay employees weekly, every other week, twice per month, or monthly.

 - Type of employees: Full time vs part time?